The complexity problem

 -

 Comprehensive, insight driven lifecycle planning.
 Ensure technologies can be scaled, repurposed, retired, or replaced with maximum cross-departmental effectiveness.
-Start with comprehensive workflow and technology assessments to better understand the current state and inform future needs.
+Start with workflow and technology assessments to better understand the current state and inform future needs.

 -